 What can a browser user do if a connection has timed out?

 If you’re browsing the internet and get a 522 message when you visit a site, it’s not because of a bad internet connection or a bad plugin.
 This problem cannot be solved by you, unless you are the owner of the website in questio.
 Your best option is to wait and check the site later when the communication issue between Cloudflare and the webserver is resolved.

 Read More: How to Fix This Site Can't Be Reached Error

 What does Cloudflare Error 522 mean?

-The Error 522 means that the connection between CloudFlare’s systems and the origin web server has been disrupted, and the origin server has not responded for more than 60 seconds.
+The Error 522 means that the connection between CloudFlare’s systems and the origin web server is not available, and the origin server has not responded for more than 60 seconds.

 How does image optimization help fix Cloudflare error 522?

 Cloudflare is able to serve images directly without needing to hit a web server every time an image is requested.
 So even if the web server is not available, images can still be served and the 522 error is avoided if it is coming from an overloaded server.
 Serving images from Cloudflare's edge server reduces the load on the website server and ultimately speeds up website access.